Why is Saint Cecilia the Patron Saint of Music?

 This is the true portrait of Saint Cecilia: relinquishing the perishable in return for the immortal.
 Images show us a saint holding a harp; we know her as a woman clinging to song even as she was certain her earthly life was ending.
 They show her surrounded by cherubs or children at a piano; we see her altering the world around her, starting with the man we now know as Saint Valerian.

-Saint Cecilia converted those around her rather than conforming to them
+Saint Cecilia converted those around her rather than conforming to them.

 Music was not just a soundtrack to the celebrations and solemnities of Cecilia’s life, it was her way of staying in communion with God.
 She has claim as the patron saint of music not because she studied it, excelled at it, or received accolades because of it.
 Saint Cecilia is the patron saint of music because she made it her prayer and allowed herself to become an instrument of God’s love on earth.